 A service is configured into an IceBox server using a single IceBox.
 Service property.
-This property serves several purposes: it defines the name of the service, it provides the service entry point, and it defines properties and arguments for the service.
+This property serves several purposes: it defines the name of the service, it provides the server with the service entry point, and it defines properties and arguments for the service.